d3fin3d/staff/guidelines.md

 # Staff Guidelines

 These guidelines apply to all minecraftforum.net staff members.
+Feedback can be provided via the GitHub issues system in the GitHub repository: <https://github.com/minecraftforum/staff>.

 ## Moderation